 - Avoid extra trips to the store during the week.

-- Have “fridge forage” nights when everyone can choose what they want from leftovers in the fridge.
+- Have “fridge forage” or snack dinner nights when everyone can choose what they want from leftovers in the fridge.

 - Stock up on meat and chicken when it’s on sale and store it in the freezer.

 - Compare prices on chicken thighs, tenders, and breasts—thighs are often dollars less expensive than white meat.

 - Keep meal plans flexible so you can adjust and use up what you need to as your week progresses.

 - Put leftovers into the freezer in meal-size portions for future easy lunches and dinners.

 - Take stock of your pantry and freezer before going to the store to make sure you don’t buy what you already have.

 - Know which stores near you have the best prices and shop there!